anvilproject/anvil-portal/content/learn/learn.md

 1. Launching a Cloud Environment - The charges will depend on the type of machine and number of processors selected as well as any disk or ram space used.
 This is also referred to as “Launching a Workspace”.

-1. Storage for persistent disk associated with any paused cloud environments.
+1. Storage for persistent disk associated with any running or paused cloud environments.

 1. Storage for notebooks as these are saved in the workspace’s Cloud Storage bucket.

 1. Downloading data from the workspace’s Cloud Storage bucket unless this bucket is configured to be “requester pays”.
-For requester pays buckets, users must select one of their  Terra Billing Projects to pay for the GCP egress fees.
+For requester pays buckets, users must select their own Terra Billing Project to pay for the GCP egress fees.

 <hero> See [Understanding Cloud Costs](/learn/introduction/understanding-cloud-costs) for more information about cloud costs and current GCP pricing. .</hero>